Rhpark/Simple_UI_XML/README_LOGX.md

     }
 }
 ```
-**Pros:** No permission required, automatically cleaned when the app is removed
+**Pros:** No permission required, automatically cleaned up when the app is removed
 **Cons:** Users cannot access directly
 <br>
 </br>